 In a 1989 study of women with symptomatic rheumatoid arthritis, feverfew was tested as a form of relief since laboratory tests previously showed that it can generally reduce inflammation.
 The women took dosages of 76 milligrams of dried, powdered feverfew leaf but acknowledged that 100–125 milligrams was previously suggested as an effective dosage.
 The researchers ultimately admit that perhaps at larger doses might have some benefit for rheumatoid arthritis.
 (6)

-While more research is needed, another 2009 study conducted by the Department of Orthopaedics at Osaka University Graduate School of Medicine also found that the parthenolide “ameliorated the severity of joint destruction in experimental animal model,” concluding it works as a natural arthritis treatment.
+While more research is needed, another 2009 study conducted by the Department of Orthopaedics at Osaka University Graduate School of Medicine also found that the parthenolide “ameliorated the severity of joint destruction in experimental animal model,” concluding it helps in a natural arthritis diet.
 (7)

 3. Heals Dermatitis